galactusaurus/roster_opt/README.md

 # Daily Fantasy Sports Lineup Optimizer

 This repository contains tools to optimize lineups for various Daily Fantasy Sports contests.
-Currently, it supports MLB (Baseball) with plans to add NFL, NBA, and NHL in the future.
+Currently, it supports MLB (Baseball) and Formula 1 with plans to add NFL, NBA, and NHL in the future.
 The optimizer uses linear programming to find the highest-scoring lineup possible within the given constraints.

 ## Requirements